 If you have a dental procedure coming up, there may be a part of you that is afraid — but this is common.
-Anywhere from 50% to 80% of adults in the U.S. have some form of dental anxiety, ranging from mild to severe, according to a study published in the Journal of Dental Hygiene.
+Almost half of adults in England, Wales and Northern Ireland have some form of dental anxiety, ranging from moderate to severe, according to the 2009 Adult Dental Health Survey.

-It's important to know that you are not alone in your anxiety, and there are techniques available to help manage dental phobia, including sedation and anesthesia.
-Learn more about the differences between sedation vs. anesthesia and why your dentist may recommend one of these during your next dental procedure.
+It's important to know that you are not alone in your anxiety, and there are techniques available to help manage dental phobia, including sedation and anaesthesia.
+Learn more about the differences between sedation vs anaesthesia and why your dentist may recommend one of these during your next dental procedure.

-Both sedation and general anesthesia are used to help patients during dental treatments.
-They ease anxiety, prevent pain and ensure the safety of the procedure, as the British Columbia Dental Association explains.
-Both can make you feel drowsy, limit your coordination and affect your ability to remember the procedure, which is why you should always bring an escort to the dental office if you are undergoing sedation or anesthesia.
-Despite these similarities, sedation and anesthesia are not the same.
+Both sedation and general anaesthesia are used to help patients during dental treatments.
+They ease anxiety, prevent pain and ensure the safety of the procedure, as the NHS explains.
+Both can make you feel drowsy, limit your coordination and affect your ability to remember the procedure, which is why you should always bring an escort to the dental practice if you are undergoing sedation or anaesthesia.
+Despite these similarities, sedation and anaesthesia are not the same.

-Under sedation, you will feel relaxed and may fall into a light sleep, as the National Institutes of Health (NIH) notes.
+Under sedation, you will feel relaxed and may fall into a light sleep, as the NHS also notes.
 Often, your dentist refers to this as conscious sedation because you are awake, though in a state of depressed alertness.
 You will likely be able to maintain your own airway and respond to verbal or physical cues.
-This method of sedation is delivered through a face mask using nitrous oxide, also known as laughing gas, or it can be administered as an oral pill or via injection, according to the American Dental Association (ADA).
+This method of sedation is delivered through a face mask using nitrous oxide, also known as laughing gas, or it can be administered as an oral pill or via injection, according to the Scottish Dental Clinical Effectiveness Programme (SDCEP).

-As for general anesthesia, patients are completely asleep throughout the procedure and won't remember the treatment afterward, according to the American Academy of Pediatrics (AAP).
-As the ADA's sedation guidelines outline, qualified professionals will administer general anesthesia through an IV line, and patients often require assistance with their airway.
-Typically, this procedure occurs in a surgical center, hospital or properly equipped dental office with trained anesthesia professionals, as the AAP explains.
+As for general anaesthesia, patients are completely asleep throughout the procedure and won't remember the treatment afterwards, according to Bupa.
+As specified by Bupa, qualified professionals will administer general anaesthesia through an IV line, and patients often require assistance with their airway.
+This procedure should occur in hospital setting with trained anaesthesia professionals, as the Royal College of Anaesthetists explains.

-Before choosing between sedation vs. anesthesia, your dentist will talk you through your options and make a recommendation.
-In adult dentistry, your dentist may recommend these options if you need a wisdom tooth extraction, as the Mayo Clinic explains.
-The Mayo Clinic also notes that dental implant treatment often involves sedation or anesthesia.
+Before choosing between sedation vs anaesthesia, your dentist will talk you through your options and make a recommendation.
+In adult dentistry, your dentist may recommend these options if you need a wisdom tooth extraction, as the NHS explains.
+Bupa also notes that dental implant treatment often involves sedation or anaesthesia.

-According to a review in the Annals of Maxillofacial Surgery, conscious sedation can be appropriate for a patient with dental phobia, a patient who has a medical condition aggravated by stress, such as asthma or epilepsy, or any patient undergoing an extensive procedure.
-Additionally, mentally challenged patients and children over the age of 1 can receive conscious sedation, as can any patient who is nonresponsive to local anesthesia, which is used to numb a specific area of the mouth.
+According to the Scottish Dental Magazine, conscious sedation can be appropriate for a patient with dental phobia, a patient who has a medical condition aggravated by stress, such as asthma or epilepsy, or any patient undergoing an extensive procedure.
+Additionally, mentally challenged patients and children over the age of 1 can receive conscious sedation, as can any patient who is nonresponsive to local anaesthesia, which is used to numb a specific area of the mouth.

-General anesthesia may be useful for patients with special needs, such as intellectual disabilities and physical impairments, as explained by a review in the Journal of Dental Anesthesia and Pain Medicine.
-According to the British Columbia Dental Association, both sedation and general anesthesia can help any patient with a significant gag reflex or difficulty opening their mouth.
+General anaesthesia may be useful for patients with special needs, such as intellectual disabilities and physical impairments, as explained by the Dental Nursing guide to conscious sedation and special care patients.
+According to Cochrane, both sedation and general anaesthesia are used to help any patient with a significant gag reflex.

-While sedation and anesthesia are considered very safe, any medical procedure comes with certain risks.
+While sedation and anaesthesia are considered very safe, any medical procedure comes with certain risks.

-According to the review in the Annals of Maxillofacial Surgery, conscious sedation may pose a risk if a child has large tonsils, as it makes them more vulnerable to airway obstructions.
-Additionally, patients may experience arrhythmias or lose consciousness and move into a deeper level of sedation during the procedure.
-People of older age or those undergoing more complicated procedures may experience stroke or heart attack under general anesthesia, according to the Mayo Clinic, though these complications are rare.
+According to the clinical guidelines of the Scottish Intercollegiate Guidelines Network, conscious sedation may pose a risk if a child has large tonsils, as it makes them more vulnerable to airway obstructions Additionally, patients may experience arrhythmias or lose consciousness and move into a deeper level of sedation during the procedure.
+People of older age or those undergoing more complicated procedures may experience a stroke or brain damage under general anaesthesia, according to the Royal College of Anaesthetists, though these complications are very rare.